pkibbey/pkibbey.github.io/src/content/blog/smart-home-development.md

 ---
 title: Smart Living
-subtitle: Building at Level Home
+subtitle: The Challenge of Smart Home Development
 description: >-
   Architecting a monorepo solution for smart apartment control, focusing on real-time communication, design systems, and scalable deployment.